-The prescriber can also issue a prescription in English if there is a need to buy medicines abroad elsewhere than in Estonia or Croatia.
+The prescriber can also issue a prescription in English if there is a need to buy medicines abroad elsewhere than in Estonia, Croatia or Portugal.

 Copy of electronic prescriptions for travelling abroad

 For travelling abroad, patients may ask the prescriber of their medicines or the pharmacy for a signed English-language summary printout "Copy of electronic prescriptions" on their prescription details stored in the Prescription Centre.
 The copy may only be issued on dispensed prescriptions.

 Using electronic prescriptions abroad

 With an electronic prescription, you can buy prescribed medicines also in European pharmacies that are set up to dispense medications on a foreign electronic prescription.
 At this time, medicines can be bought from Estonian, Croatian and Portuguese pharmacies.

 Medicines do not include, e.g. base creams, clinical nutritional preparations, care supplies, dietary supplements, or dressings.